MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 <br>

 AltspaceVR is all about community and connection.
-It's a place where people from all around the world can come together for enriching shared experiences.
+People from all around the world can come together for enriching shared experiences.
 Whether you're attending an event, exploring Worlds, or chilling at **The Campfire**, you're most likely going to be with other people.
-And chances are, you'll want to stay in touch with some of the peeps you meet.
+Chances are, you'll want to stay in touch with some of the peeps you meet.
 Nametags are your key to connection.

 Everyone in AltspaceVR has a **Nametag**.
 In addition to helping identify other users, its interface allows you to connect with people your vibe with and block or mute those you don't!